Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: SLC property in a restricted range of the Liebenau-Wormald result

+which is approximately the number of graphs with degree sequence $\myd$ in case it is near-regular.
+Here we have

-Instead, we simply show that in the regime of Theorem \ref{thm:main_result}, it holds that $s(\bm{d})^2 \rightarrow 0$, and so we can forget about the contribution $\exp(-s(\bm{d})^2)$ in \eqref{eq:lieb_approx}.
-The resulting approximation formula is easily seen to be SLC (which intuitively follows from a discrete form of log-concavity of the binomial coefficients).
+In order to show that the weights $\bar{w}(\bm{d})$ give rise to an SLC polynomial, it would be sufficient by Proposition \ref{prop:sufficient} to argue that the function $s(\bm{d})^2$ is $M$-convex.
+Unfortunately, it turns out that this is not the case.
+Instead, we simply show that in the regime of Theorem \ref{thm:main_result}, it holds that $s(\bm{d}) = O(1)$, and so we can ignore the contribution $\exp(-s(\bm{d})^2)$ in \eqref{eq:lieb_approx} at the expense of a slightly worse bound on the mixing time.
+The resulting approximation formula is easily seen to be SLC, which intuitively follows from a discrete form of log-concavity of the binomial coefficients; see Theorem \ref{thm:approx_SLC}.